koii-network/docs/develop/erc20-reward/introduction.md

 sidebar_label: Introduction
 ---

 The ERC20 Reward Task was created to demonstrate how an ERC20 token can be issued as a reward to node runners after successfully running a task.
 This Koii Task is unique because it interacts with a token smart contract deployed on the Ethereum Goerli testnet.

 This tutorial will guide you on how to manage rewarding users with ERC20 tokens using a Koii task.

 # Prerequisite

-- Basic knowledge of Solidity
+- Basic knowledge of Solidity (for deploying the smart contract on Ethereum)
 - An Ethereum browser wallet
 - Ethereum Testnet account and some test tokens